casdoor/casdoor-website/docs/cert/overview.md

 ---
 title: Overview
-description: Managing Certificates in Casdoor
+description: Use certificates in Casdoor for JWT signing, SAML, and payment provider security.
 keywords: [cert, certificate, JWT, RSA, ECDSA, SAML, payment]
 authors: [copilot]
 ---

-Certificates (Certs) in Casdoor are used for signing and verifying tokens, as well as for securing communications in various integrations.
-They contain cryptographic keys that are essential for authentication and encryption processes.
+Certificates in Casdoor hold cryptographic keys used to sign and verify tokens (e.g. JWT) and to secure integrations (SAML, payment providers).

-## Certificate Properties
+## Certificate properties

-Each certificate in Casdoor has the following properties:
+Each certificate has:

 - **Owner**: The organization that owns the certificate
 - **Name**: The unique name of the certificate